Sketch-Guided Stylized Landscape Cinemagraph Synthesis: Method

 \subsection{Preliminary: Text-to-Image Generation}

 The latent diffusion model (LDM) \cite{rombach2022high} generates high-quality images by applying the diffusion process in the embedding space rather than in the pixel space.
-Given an initial noise map $\epsilon \sim \mathcal N(0, I)$ sampled from a Gaussian distribution and conditioning vector $c$, for example text, sketch and depth map, an image $I$ is generated through gradually removing noise through a denoising U-Net $\epsilon_{\theta}$ in reverse diffusion steps.
-During training, latent diffusion models aim to minimize a denoising objective function by $\mathcal{L}$, which is the loss function:
+The initial noise map $\epsilon \sim \mathcal N(0, I)$ sampled from a Gaussian distribution and conditioning vector $c$, for example text, sketch or depth map.
+An image $I$ is generated through gradually removing noise through a denoising U-Net $\epsilon_{\theta}$ in reverse diffusion steps.
+During training, latent diffusion models aim to minimize a denoising objective function with the loss function $\mathcal{L}$:

-where $t$ denotes a timestep uniformly sampled from $1,...,T$, and ${x}_0$ denotes the input image.
+where $x_0$ denotes image latent code, $t$ denotes a timestep uniformly sampled from $1,...,T$, $T$ denotes the number of diffusion steps, and ${x}_0$ denotes the input image.

-For spatial conditioning controls, ControlNet~\cite{zhang2023adding} augments large pre-trained text-to-image diffusion models with conditions including human pose, sketch, and depth.
+For spatial conditioning controls, ControlNet~\cite{zhang2023adding} augments large pre-trained text-to-image diffusion models with conditions, including human pose, sketch, and depth.
 Instead of fine-tuning the entire model, the robust backbone is utilized to learn diverse conditional controls by freezing the deep encoding layers.
 Adding purpose-specific condition $c_\mathrm{f}$ to the conditioning set, the denoising network $\epsilon_{\theta}$ learns to predict the noise added to the noisy image $x_{t}$.
-The loss function is designed to be as follows:
+The loss function is designed as follows:

 where $c_{t}$ denotes text prompts.
 The model can predict high-quality images by utilizing zero convolutions, which do not add noise to the network.
-In this paper, LDM is used to generate high-quality landscape images conditioned on specific style prompts.
+In this paper, a latent diffusion model (LDM) combined with ControlNet is adopted to generate high-quality landscape images conditioned on structural sketches and text prompts.